Get the best renters insurance

 - Liability Protection

 - Additional Living Expenses

-The following checklist can help you choose the right coverage when you are shopping around for renters insurance or speaking with an insurance agent or company representative.
+The following checklist can help you choose the right coverage when you are shopping around for renters insurance or speaking with an insurance specialist or company representative.

 Coverage for Personal Possessions

 Make sure you have enough insurance to replace all of your personal possessions in the event of a burglary, fire or other covered disaster.The easiest way to determine the value of all your personal possessions—including furniture, clothing, electronics, appliances, kitchen utensils and even linens—is to create a home inventory.
 This is a detailed list of all of your personal possessions along with their estimated value.
 An up-to-date home inventory will also make filing an insurance claim faster and easier.

 The Insurance Information Institute offers free Web-based home inventory software.

 Should I get replacement cost or actual cash value coverage?